Expert guide to the best things to do in Mexico City with kids

 Plaza de la Republica

-Monumento a la Revolución – every single time we go to Mexico City, my kids demand to visit this imposing monument.
+Monumento a la Revolución – every single time we go to Mexico City, my kids ask to visit.
 A glass elevator takes you to the top this fascinating building for gorgeous views of the city.
-I recommend going at the end of the day for really spectacular views.
+I recommend going at the end of the day for really spectacular views just as the sun is setting.
 If the kids are big enough (over 120cm) you can climb up to the very top for an extra fun view.

 ➕ Kids will enjoy running around the plaza below and at night there is a water fountain light display.